Microsoft · SC-100

 As enterprises accelerate cloud adoption and regulatory compliance requirements intensify globally, demand for architects who understand Microsoft's security stack — particularly Defender for Cloud, Sentinel, Entra ID, and Purview — continues to outpace supply.
 The SC-100 differentiates candidates from those holding only implementation-focused credentials by demonstrating the ability to make architecture-level decisions, communicate with executive stakeholders, and evaluate security posture at an organizational scale.
 Compared to vendor-neutral alternatives such as CISSP or SABSA, SC-100 provides a more immediately applicable credential for organizations standardized on Microsoft technology, and is frequently listed as a preferred or required qualification in enterprise security architecture job postings.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 880 questions.

 Explanation